goblincoln/k8-guide/Module-2/L2/walkthrough.md

 ## Exercise

-Look through the files.
+Look through the [PostgreSQL manifest](./postgresql/) files.
 The StatefulSet is the bread and butter of deploying an application in Kubernetes, so start with that.

 ### Things to Emphasize